Helps you stay awake and focus.

 Save on your next Dexedrine (Dextroamphetamine) prescription

 Be sure you’re getting the lowest price for your medication, even if you have insurance.

-- Prices for (60) 5mg tablets of Dexedrine (Dextroamphetamine)
+- Cost for (60) 5mg tablets of Dexedrine (Dextroamphetamine) at pharmacies

 Side effects for Dexedrine (Dextroamphetamine)

-What to expect when you start Dexedrine (Dextroamphetamine)Skip what to expect section.
+What to expect when you take Dexedrine (Dextroamphetamine)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Take your last dose before early afternoon, otherwise you won't be able to sleep.